Gulf War air campaign: Main air campaign starts

 The first priority for Coalition forces was the destruction of Iraqi command and control bunkers, Scud missile launch pads and storage areas, telecommunications and radio facilities, and airfields.
 The attack began with a wave of deep-penetrating aircraft – F-111s, F-15Es, Tornado GR1s, F-16s, A-6s, A-7Es, and F-117s, complemented by F-15C, F-14s and Air Defense Tornados.
 EA-6Bs, EF-111 radar jammers, and F-117A stealth planes were heavily used in this phase to elude Iraq's extensive SAM systems and anti-aircraft weapons.
 The sorties were launched mostly from Saudi Arabia and the six Coalition aircraft carrier battle groups (CVBG) in the Persian Gulf and Red Sea.
-During the initial 24 hours 2,775 sorties were flown, including seven B-52s which flew a 35-hour nonstop 14,000-mile round-trip from Barksdale Air Force Base and launched 35 AGM-86 CALCM cruise missiles against eight Iraqi targets.
+During the initial 24 hours, 2,775 sorties were flown, including seven B-52s which flew a 35-hour nonstop 14,000-mile round-trip from Barksdale Air Force Base and launched 35 AGM-86 CALCM cruise missiles against eight Iraqi targets.

-Persian Gulf CVBGs included USS Midway, USS Theodore Roosevelt, and USS Ranger.
-USS America, USS John F. Kennedy, and USS Saratoga operated from the Red Sea (USS America transitioned to the Persian Gulf midway through the air war).
+The carrier battle groups operating in the Persian Gulf included the USS Midway, USS Theodore Roosevelt.
+The USS Ranger, USS America, USS John F. Kennedy, and USS Saratoga operated from the Red Sea.
+USS America later transitioned to the Persian Gulf midway through the air war.

-Wild Weasels were very effective; unlike North Vietnamese, Iraqi SAM operators did not turn radar off until just before launch.
-Antiaircraft defenses, including shoulder-launched ground-to-air missiles, were surprisingly ineffective against coalition aircraft and the coalition suffered only 75 aircraft losses in over 100,000 sorties, though only 42 of these were the result of Iraqi action.
+Wild Weasels were very effective.
+Unlike the North Vietnamese, Iraqi SAM operators did not turn their radar off until just before launch.
+Iraqi anti-aircraft defenses, including shoulder-launched ground-to-air missiles, were surprisingly ineffective against coalition aircraft.
+The coalition suffered only 75 aircraft losses in over 100,000 sorties.
+42 of these losses were the result of Iraqi action.
 The other 33 were lost to accidents.
-In particular, RAF and US Navy aircraft which flew at low altitudes to avoid radar were particularly vulnerable, though this changed when the aircrews were ordered to fly above the AAA.
+In particular, RAF and US Navy aircraft which flew at low altitudes to avoid radar were particularly vulnerable.
+This changed when the aircrews were ordered to fly above the AAA.

 The next coalition targets were command and communication facilities.
 Saddam Hussein had closely micromanaged the Iraqi forces in the Iran–Iraq War, and initiative at lower levels was discouraged.
 Coalition planners hoped that Iraqi resistance would quickly collapse if deprived of command and control.